- Benefits & Features

 It is a day of gaining perspectives, dealing with large questions for which there may not be answers, and strengthening a growing network of professionals whose jobs are vitally important in an era of rapid change and gathering uncertainty.
 The style is participative, exploratory and collegial and the goal, above all, is to leave the lovely Columbia campus inspired.

 Each year, the Forum features a new theme.
-This year’s program focuses on ’Connected Learning,’ which will be explored through a combination of lectures, discussions, and a practitioner panel.
+This year’s program focuses on ’The Co-creation of Learning’, which will be explored through a combination of lectures, discussions, and a practitioner panel.

 Faculty and Sessions

 Victoria Marsick, Professor, Adult Learning and Leadership, Teachers College

 Victoria's session addresses action learning and team learning approach from a co-creating perspective.

 Lucy Appert, Associate Director, Instructional Design, Center for Teaching and Learning, Columbia University

 Lucy will start with a question to the audience: What challenges are your organization facing in the digital space?
 She will then talk about how the digital age requires real-time thinking and why we are expected to constantly re-imagine learning experiences.